China coking coal futures jump on tight supply, demand hopes

 Stocks of the steelmaking ingredients at Chinese ports stood at 160.95 million tonnes last week, data from SteelHome consultancy showed, rising 2.9% from a week earlier.
 SH-TOT-IRONINV

+Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 dipped $0.5 to $134 a tonne on Friday.

-Steel rebar on the Shanghai Futures Exchange SRBcv1 rose 0.7% to 4,764 yuan a tonne.
-Hot rolled coils SHHCcv1, used in the manufacturing sector, inched 0.6% higher to 4,890 yuan per tonne.
+Steel rebar on the Shanghai Futures Exchange SRBcv1 rose 2.4% to 4,845 yuan a tonne.
+Hot-rolled coils SHHCcv1, used in the manufacturing sector, gained 2% to 4,959 yuan per tonne.

-Shanghai stainless steel futures SHSScv1, for April delivery, increased 0.6% to 18,785 yuan a tonne.
+Shanghai stainless steel futures SHSScv1, for April delivery, edged up 0.4% to 18,760 yuan a tonne.

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Subhranshu Sahu)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Subhranshu Sahu and Sherry Jacob-Phillips)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))